 In all other cases, NHS dentists will usually only offer white fillings in places that are clearly visible (e.g. front teeth).
 For less visible areas, and for the biting surfaces of molar teeth, you'll probably only get amalgam fillings on the NHS.

 There is no extra cost for white fillings on the NHS, if offered.
-But if your dentist only offers you amalgam NHS fillings, you’ll still have the option to pay privately for a white composite filling.
+That is to say, NHS dentist charges for white fillings are the same as for amalgam.
+But if your dentist only offers you amalgam NHS fillings, you'll still have the option to pay privately for a white composite filling.

 Whatever your situation, your dentist should discuss the options with you so you understand the costs and medical implications of each one.

-How much does a white filling cost with a private dentist?
+How much does a white filling cost in the UK with a private dentist?

 When paying for private dental care, filling prices will depend on several factors: